 Understanding the unconditional enumeration pattern

 Many real-world problems may have multiple solutions, and to solve them, we may need to find and collect all the solutions.
 Backtracking is the ultimate brute-force technique to solve any problem that starts from an initial state, explores the entire problem space, and builds a solution incrementally.
-Unconditional enumeration is the most fundamental backtracking technique, which starts from an initial problem state, explores the entire problem space by making a independent set of choices from every state and collects the solution states and backtracks to make different choices.
+Unconditional enumeration is the most fundamental backtracking technique, which starts from an initial problem state, explores the entire problem space by making an independent set of choices from every state and collects the solution states and backtracks to make different choices.

 It is important to note that any choice we make at a step is independent of any earlier choices; hence, we call this process unconditional enumeration.